TKVSC-Team/totk-vscode/.github/CONTRIBUTING.md

 - TypeScript source lives in `src/`, Python scripts in `python/`
 - Follow the existing patterns in the file you're editing
-- ESLint is configured — run `npx eslint src/` to check before submitting
+- Run `npm run fix` before submitting — this runs both TypeScript and Python linting and formatting in one step

 ## Questions?